Video Editing Tips

 Step 8.
 If you want to play the video with all the full controls such as pause, play, and volume, click the General tab and then check the Auto start, Stretch to fit, and Play full-screen boxes.
 Click Apply, then tap Ok to save your changes.

 Step 9.
 Finally, close the Properties dialog before playing your PowerPoint slides.
-Your video will now play in slow motion or fast motion, depending on what you choose.
+Your video will now play in slow or fast motion, depending on your choice.

 Note: As you can see, learning how to speed up a video on PowerPoint is easy with the right steps.
 However, you'll realize that the video will be slightly sketchy if you bump up the playback speed.
 Also, the speed rate will reset each time you exit the presenter mode.
 It's because of this reason that I recommend you speed up or slow down your video clip outside PowerPoint before adding it to your presentations.
 The next section will discuss that.